Arunvishnu123/Peer-to-Peer-BlockChain/WorkPlan.md

 * First phase of the excecution is to make full working blockchain

-For a start first we work for the below things
+For a start, first we work for the below things and try to develop a module for that

 * Block Structure
 * Transaction Message Structure